suryansh863/Freelancer-Invoice/RAZORPAY_SETUP.md

 # Razorpay Payment Integration Setup

-This guide will help you set up Razorpay payment integration for your Freelance Invoice Tracker.
+This guide will help you set up Razorpay payment integration for your Invoicraft.

 ## Features